Note: This is an archived Handbook entry from 2016.

 Duration: 1 year full-time / 2 years part-time

 All students are required to complete the Capstone Requirement for the program (at least 25 points).
-The capstone subjects are:
+Students must complete one capstone option:

 Capstone Stream 1: JOUR90002 Journalism Thesis (37.5 points)